JamieMJohns/Combine-image-files-into-single-pdf-python-/README.md

 <pre>
+Repository description:
-Python code which combines images files into a single pdf.
+      A python program that automatically combines multiple image files into a single pdf;
+        >> automatically placed in order (page number of pdf) by chronological order of image filenames.
       The images files are obtained from a directory which is specfied by the user, when running the code.

-The required modules for the code are "img2pdf" and "os"
+The required modules for the python code are "img2pdf", "os" and "pyinstaller" if intending to convert the main python code to .exe with pyinstaller.

-In this repository:
+Files this repository:
 => "write_images_to_pdf.py" : main python code, which is formatted with intention of
                               being converted to .exe (pyinstaller).
                               i.e - Code has user interface (text).